 The results of the reused software analysis shall be recorded in the software reuse file, together with an assessment of the possible level of reuse and a description of the assumptions and the methods applied when estimating the level of reuse.

-Results of the reused software analysis, such as detailed reference to requirement and design documents, test reports and coverage results.

 The following outputs are expected:

 a.
 Software reuse approach, including approach to delta qualification [PAF, SPAP; SRR, PDR];

 b.
 Software reuse file [DJF, SRF; SRR, PDR].

+Results of the reused software analysis, such as detailed reference to requirement and design documents, test reports and coverage results.

 .

 ECSS-Q-ST-80_0720137